BillGu/Raddit/README.md

 ## Deployment

-Install heroku on your system and to deploy :
+Install heroku on your system and to create an app:

 ```
 $ heroku create